giladbenari/GiladBA/README.md

 ## Prerequisites
-To run this project, install it locally using npm:
+To use this project, install it locally using npm:
 * make sure you the correct angular version  (13.0.4)
 * also have Material library (ng add @angular/material)

-## How To Run
+## Running the application
 * Download the app (src.rar) and extract it
 * Make sure all libraries exists (npm materials)
 * run command ng start (or ng s)